- CASE FILES

 The only reliable fact is that the tent had buttons, but special ones - wooden toggles (клеванты).

-All other things - was the tent fastened or not etc. are just the wild guesses.
+All other things - was the tent fastened or not etc. are just speculations.

 Was the tent cut on the other side?